nikogura/nikogura.com/ManagedSecrets.md

 This code, combined with a YAML config file, takes all the sting out of managing secrets for you, and for your users.
 Again, I wrote the reference implementation with Vault as a backend, and Vault is the Cadillac of secret storage engines, but the idea was that I could swap out the backend at anytime and my users wouldn't know or care.

-They don't interact with the storage system.
+Users don't interact with the storage system.
 They just write YAML files.
 Like this one:

 #### Config Example